🌼🌸 12+ Beautiful Flowers That Start With A With Images

 Agapanthus, also known as the flower of love, gets its name from the Greek word “agape“.
 It belonged to the Amaryllidaceae family.
 Daffodils and snowdrops also belong to the same family.

 They are known as the “Lily of the Nile” despite the fact that they are not real lilies.
 If properly cared for, agapanthus plants will continue to blossom.
-This flower is quite prevalent in South Africa.
-Agapanthus is also recognized for its globe-shaped clusters of trumpet-shaped blooms in various colours.

 Feature | Detail |